DevEntheus/Zynq-UltraScale-Plus-MPSoC-Arch-Linux/README.md

 You will see the following information:
 ![System information](Images/arch_linux_kria.jpg "System information")

-### Installing fgpautil
+### Installing fpgautil
-The fgpautil package is required to load the FPGA bitstream.
-To install the fgpautil, perform the following steps:
+The fpgautil package is required to load the FPGA bitstream.
+To install the fpgautil, perform the following steps:

-* Copy the fgpautil folder to the home directory using SFTP.
+* Copy the fpgautil folder to the home directory using SFTP.
-* Go to the fgpautil folder and execute the following commands:
+* Go to the fpgautil folder and execute the following commands:
     ```bash
-    [vtuser@kria-kv260 ~]$ cd fgpautil
+    [vtuser@kria-kv260 ~]$ cd fpgautil
-    [vtuser@kria-kv260 fgpautil]$ ./install.sh
+    [vtuser@kria-kv260 fpgautil]$ ./install.sh
     ```
 After the successful installation, the following is displayed:
 ```bash